-The Title of the article should be intelligent, precise/specific, and informative.
+The Title of the article should be intelligent, brief, and informative.
 The maximum length should not be more than 120 characters.
 Do not include the authority for taxonomic names in the title.
-All the letters of a word in the main title and the first word of the sub-title should be capitalized if the article is written in English language.
-All other words, except the proper nouns, are lowercase.
+Letters of a word in the main title and Subtitles should be in the Title case if the article is written in English.
+Subtitles should not be more than heading level 3.